NO TIME TO WASTE

 The 15 countries worst affected by the crisis account for 8 million children with severe wasting and 27 million children living in severe food insecurity.
-Further, in these 15 countries an estimated 40 million children live in severe food poverty, being fed diets that include only one or two food groups, as opposed to the five food groups that are recommended for minimum dietary diversity in early childhood.
+In these 15 countries an estimated 40 million children live in severe food poverty, meaning they are fed diets that include only one or two food groups, as opposed to the five food groups recommended for minimum dietary diversity in early childhood.

 To achieve the plan's overarching goal of averting child deaths from wasting, UNICEF aims to reach 12.2 million children and 9.3 million women with essential services to prevent undernutrition, 45 million children with actions to detect and treat wasting and 1.8 million children and women with social protection/cash assistance to improve access to nutritious diets and services.

 FAO aims to reach 1 million vulnerable households with at-risk children, pregnant and lactating women and girls.
 FAO will scale up, improve, and coordinate preventive and/or crisis response actions by strengthening nutrition in its emergency and resilience interventions.
 These efforts will promote small-scale farming and home gardening, small animal husbandry, food and nutrition education, and food safety.

 FAO will support countries to build the resilience of individuals in greatest vulnerability and foster household livelihoods, thus breaking the cycle of distress that underlies child wasting.
-FAO's commitment is to ensure that children are breastfed then have access to an adequate and diverse diet in the first years of their lives by supporting agrifood systems that provide safe and nutrition food to meet the needs of children and women.
+FAO's commitment is to ensure that children are breastfed and have access to an adequate and diverse diet in the first years of their lives by supporting agrifood systems that provide safe and nutritious food to meet the needs of children and women.

 There is an urgent need to complement life-saving interventions with preventive measures that will help keep recovered children out of wasting and avoid future cases.